clebim/Cardapio-Online/README.md

 This api provides a online menu for any bar, restaurant.

-This project contains: login, register, forgot/reset password, sending emails in the background job, image uploads, and makes use to injection of dependencies.
+This project contains: sending emails, Background jobs, auth JWT image uploads, injection of dependencies.

 ## 🚀 Technologies